openxla/stablehlo/docs/generated/chlo.md

 values.shape = indices.shape = input.shape[:-1] + [k]
 ```

-If two elements are equal, the lower-index element appears first.
+If `is_stable` is true, the sort is stable: if two elements are equal, the
+lower-index element appears first.
+If false, the relative order of equal
+elements is implementation-defined.

 Traits: `AlwaysSpeculatableImplTrait`, `InferTensorType`